rithwiksrivastav4/Wanderlust-project/README.md

 #

 > [!Note]
-> This project will be implemented on North California region (us-west-1).
+> This project will be implemented on Asia Pacific (Mumbai) region (ap-south-1).

 - <b>Create 1 Master machine on AWS with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage and install Docker on it.</b>
-#
+###
+- <b>Use terraform to create a master machine on AWS &  shell script which is in my terraform will install docker and jenkins with all the necessary ports open on it. just change ssh-keys in your aws and terraform file.</b>
+###
 - <b>Open the below ports in security group of master machine and also attach same security group to Jenkins worker node (We will create worker node shortly)</b>
 ![image](https://github.com/user-attachments/assets/4e5ecd37-fe2e-4e4b-a6ba-14c7b62715a3)